This is a project I’ve been formulating for some time,

 “Through our scientific and technological genius we’ve made of this world a neighborhood.
 And now through our moral and ethical commitment we must make of it a brotherhood.”
 Martin Luther King Jr.

-Rewiring internet-based publishing in communication to be sensitive to this dimension of human experience, upgrading our global nervous system to find cooperation as an emergent whole.
+Rewiring internet-based publishing and communication to be sensitive to this dimension of human experience, upgrading our global nervous system to find cooperation as an emergent whole.

 I’m greatly inspired & informed by Jaron Lanier’s book Who Owns the Future?
 It’s an argument for what he calls a ‘humanistic information economy’, though this is in service of a larger concern – how do we maintain a strong middle class – a prerequisite for democracy – even as more of the economy becomes digitized (automated/machine learnt)?
 Jaron builds off of Ted Nelson’s Xanadu project, the originator of the term ‘hypertext’, and the initial vision for what’s possible in electronic text, back in the 60’s.